drichards188/gojengaUI/README.md

 <li>Redux</li></ol>

 ## In This Repo
-This UI covers the dashboard, banking, risk and diversification features.
+This UI covers the dashboard, risk and diversification features.
 It requires the [backend](https://github.com/drichards188/javaGojenga) to run.

 ## Available Scripts